Understanding our bodies: Headache

 What is it?

 Although many believe that recurrent headaches are a chronic condition that cannot be cured, this is only a myth.
-Indeed, a some types of headaches can be vastly diminished in either frequency or intensity, and even completely remediated through physical therapy.
+Indeed, some types of headaches can be vastly diminished in either frequency or intensity, and even completely remediated through physical therapy.

-Who could have it?
+Who could be affected?

 This condition, which is very diverse in causes and subtypes, can impact people of all ages and genders, regardless of their physical fitness, dietary habits and of their general health status.
 However, according to statistics, headaches occur more frequently to women and to people between 20 and 50 years old.